Siapran/parens-8/README.md

 ## limitations

-parens-8 has a few limitations that are here to stay, in the interest of token economy.
+parens-8 has a few limitations that are probably here to stay, in the interest of token economy.

 variables with `nil` values become "invisible", that is:
 ```lua